sgallagher/libmodulemd-2.0-api/Modulemd.Translation.md

 # Modulemd.Translation (GObject)
-Translation information for a module stream
+Translation information for a module stream.

 ## Properties
 __version__: (ro) (uint64) The metadata version of this [Modulemd.Translation](Modulemd.Translation.md).
 Must be set at object construction time and remains immutable thereafter.